troykelly/live-news-break/prompt.md

     - Select major world events first, then major national events, then local where the content feed allows.
 Use the timestamp to decide what's most pressing.
     - Present each news item in a logical sequence.
 Group related items together by category or region for a smoother flow.
     - Make sure to use transitions to connect different segments.
     - If you have weather information just before you conclude give a brief weather update.
 Keep the weather friendly and informal.
+Use whole numbers for the weather information, not decimals.
     - Conclude with a closing that reinforces the station's identity.
     - Show where the news entry and exit sound effects should occur with "[SFX: NEWS INTRO]"
     - Show where the first news story starts with "[SFX: ARTICLE START]"